 While the cloud has long enabled efficient collaboration between workers, amid the ongoing global pandemic, many corporations, governments, organizations, and institutions are relying heavily on these SaaS-based applications, such as Microsoft 365 , for the management of their business-critical data.
 Microsoft Teams is a proprietary business communication platform and part of the Microsoft 365 family of products.
 Teams offers workspace chat and videoconferencing, file storage, and application integration, and is a replacement for other Microsoft-operated business collaboration platforms, such as Skype for Business and Microsoft Classroom.
 Throughout the global pandemic, Microsoft Teams has become a de-facto leader in the business communication space as the typical workplace environment has shifted to a virtual environment.

 We recently spoke with Vanessa Toves, Druva’s Microsoft 365 Solution Architect, on the complexities of protecting Microsoft Teams data in the enterprise environment.
-In the Q&A below, Vanessa breaks down some of today’s pressing questions regarding Microsoft Teams backup.
+In the Q&A below, Vanessa breaks down some of today’s pressing questions regarding Microsoft Teams data protection and recovery.

 What do companies use Microsoft Teams for?